 During the year the department continued to contribute to the development and implementation of the Australian Government’s digital transformation agenda.
-The department worked closely with the DTA to drive this agenda including contributing to the development of the whole of government Digital Transformation Roadmap.

 Welfare Payment Infrastructure Transformation

 The Welfare Payment Infrastructure Transformation (WPIT) Programme is a business-led, user-centered, technology-enabled transformation that will fundamentally transform the delivery of welfare payments and services.